sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupimageinstallosimageinstalltodiskid.md

 # DiskID

-`DiskID` specifies the identification number of the disk on which to install Windows®.
+`DiskID` specifies the identification number of the disk on which to install Windows.

 ## Values